 OJALÁ Philip Zimmermann and León de la Rosa (2012)

 The narrative line of this book uses a combination of photoimagery and text to show the fear, fury and exasperations of life in and around Mexican border towns (but especially Ciudad Juarez) in these times of narco-terrorism.
 I used to live across from the border from Juarez, went there all the time, and I know it well.
 The images are photographs that are a combination of my photographs and Mexican police photos.
-The narrative text is Leon de la Rosa’s stream of consciousness of his life in the northern border towns of Mexico.
-The ‘spanglish’ text written by a Mexican national from Ciudad Juarez, León de la Rosa.
+The narrative text is León de la Rosa’s stream of consciousness of his life in the northern border towns of Mexico.
+The ‘spanglish’ text was written by this Mexican national artist from Ciudad Juarez, León de la Rosa.
 Using a collaborative hybrid of both text and imagery, we sought to get the emotional tenor and frustration of this border life across to a broad audience of both English and Spanish speakers.